-We wanted to share with you the amazing story of HAPPA Millie, who was rehomed back in summer 2012 by the ‘Tidwell’ family!
+We wanted to share with you the amazing story of HAPPA Millie, who was rehomed back in summer of 2012.

-The Tidwell family fell in love with HAPPA Mille – a Wexford Cariadus when they came to visit our centre last year.
-Dave Tidwell, the father of eleven year old Maddie explains how it was love at for sight for her when she saw HAPPA Millie and that the two have been inseparable ever since!
+Dave Tidwell explained how it was love at for sight for when his daughter she saw Millie and that the two have been inseparable ever since:-

-The Tidwell family took home HAPPA Millie and a little Shettie called HAPPA Jacko as a companion during summer 2012 and the two bonded immediately and have remained best friends!
-The family live in the Wye Valley where there are thousands of acres of forest and lots of lovely quiet walks to be enjoyed.
-Dave Tidwell explains that’s where HAPPA Millie’s training continued;
+The Tidwell family took home HAPPA Millie and a little Shettie called HAPPA Jacko as a companion and the two bonded immediately and have remained best friends!

 “I’d walk in front and Maddie and Millie would plod behind me.
 We did an average of 18 miles each weekend and often during the week when the weather and work allowed!
 This has an immediate impact!
 Just being with us, in the countryside but in a very calm and tranquil setting brought Millie down from her high energy ‘boil’ to a relaxed and confident horse.
 I set up a training ring in the paddock; this training gave her some balance and taught her to react to voice and subtle queues for walk and trot.
 She found it hard to canter, her front legs would be on the right rein and her back ones on the left, and I don’t know how she did it!”